 - Leadership (particularly for Strategic Accounts)

-This stakeholders will vary by customer depending on their organizational structure, needs, and processes.
-Still, external stakeholders can largely be broken down into the below categories.
+The external stakeholders on the customer side will vary depending on the customer’s organizational structure, needs, and internal processes.
+External stakeholders can largely be broken down into the below categories.

-- Project Champion - usually an internal leader invested in distributing Sourcegraph to developers
+- Project Sponsor/ Champion - usually a leader invested in distributing Sourcegraph to developers

 - Project Team - developers, admins, DevX team members, etc. dedicated to standing up Sourcegraph